The best sales to shop today: Ulta, Nike, Dyson and more | CNN Underscored

 Ulta

 Get your best mane ever with savings on all things hair at Ulta’s latest sale.
-The Gorgeous Hair Event runs today through May 29, and features up to 50% off haircase essentials, with new deals happening every week — and every day.
+The Gorgeous Hair Event runs today through May 29 and features up to 50% off hair care essentials, with new deals happening every week — and every day.
 For now, you can score salon-quality shampoo and conditioner sets for as low as $26 and savings on select products from top brands like Redken and Bed Head.

 Nike